dadooda/subs/README.md

 Overview
 --------

-There are often cases when a developer/team need to reuse and share portions of code which just "aren't enough" for a gem.
+There are often cases when a developer/team needs to reuse and share portions of code which just "aren't enough" for a gem.
 Subs might be a solution to this problem.
 Read on.

 The name "subs", the concept of subs, the technology behind subs are yet experimental.
 All sorts of feedback is highly appreciated.